• AWS at Scale

 • Removing local IAM accounts

-• Designing reference VPC architecture for automated vending, standardisation and reusability.
+• Reference VPC architecture for automated vending, standardisation and reusability.

 • Industrialised for management at scale.